WattTime/watttime-python-client/watttime_optimizer/Optimizer README.md

 ```

 * **Data Center Workload 1**:
-  * (single period, fixed length) - charging schedule to be composed of contiguous interval(s) of fixed length
+  * (single segment, fixed length) - charging schedule to be composed of a single contiguous, i.e. "block" segment of fixed length

 ```py
 ## AI model training - estimated runtime is 2 hours and it needs to complete within 12 hours